Thach 'Tuck' Pham, MD, MBA, FACS

 Accepting New Patients

 Dr. Thach “Tuck” Pham is a board-certified, fellowship-trained general surgeon specializing in Advanced Endoscopy, Bariatric Surgery, and Minimally Invasive Surgery.
-He speaks English, Vietnamese, basic German, and is learning Portuguese.
+He speaks English, Vietnamese, and is learning German and Portuguese.

 Dr. Pham earned his medical degree from Drexel University College of Medicine in Philadelphia and completed his general surgery residency at Eisenhower Army Medical Center in Fort Gordon, Georgia.
-He then pursued fellowship training in advanced gastrointestinal and minimally invasive surgery at the University of California, San Diego.
+Additionally, he completed a fellowship in advanced gastrointestinal and minimally invasive surgery at the University of California, San Diego.

-A decorated U.S. Army reservist, Dr. Pham has served as a General Surgeon at Fort Hood, Fort Knox, and Landstuhl Regional Medical Center in Germany.
-His military service includes combat deployments in Afghanistan, Iraq, and Syria.
-In addition, he supported the U.S. President Support Mission in Kenya and participated in multinational training exercises across Korea, Greece, and Germany.
+A decorated U.S. Army Medical Corps officer, Dr. Pham has served as a General/Trauma Surgeon at Fort Hood, Fort Knox, and Landstuhl Regional Medical Center in Germany.
+His military service included combat deployments in Afghanistan, Iraq, and Syria.
+Additionally, he supported the U.S. President Support Mission in Kenya and participated in multinational training exercises across Europe and Korea.

 Specialties